michaeltroger/michaeltroger.com/docs/cv/index.md

 ---
 layout: default
 title: CV of Michael Troger
-description: A brief overview of my career
+description: A brief overview of Michael Troger's career plus some insides into the tech stack he uses.
 ---
 # My Dream Job
 * Flexible work time